bradallenfisher/dmd-course-materials/topics/twine-tutorial-001.md

 # Twine tutorial: Your first hypertext story

 ## Description
-In this tutorial, you will be guided through the production of a simple hyptertext Twine story.
+In this tutorial, you will be guided through the steps to create a simple hyptertext Twine story.

+## Steps to completion
+ 1.